rozek/banglejs-2-activities/README.md

 ### Label ###

 The built-in "txt" component does not take any `halign` and `valign` settings into account.
 For that reason, a simple "Label" component has been written which provides proper text alignment.

-The screenshot shown below illustrates this feature:
+Additionally, the component also supports a `bold` option which may be set to `true` if the given text should be shown in bold.
+The following screenshot shown below illustrates this feature:

 <img align="left" src="Layouting/LabelDemo.png">